 Looking out of a window one day in Mayapur, a village near Calcutta, His Divine Grace A.C Bhaktivedanta Swami Prabhupada saw a group of children fighting with street dogs over scraps of food.
 From this simple, yet heart breaking incident, came the determination that: No one within a ten mile radius of our center should go hungry.

 It is his inspiration which helped us to create The Akshaya Patra Foundation as it is today.

 We began this initiative with the vision that “No child in India shall be deprived of education because of hunger.”

-In June 2000, we started our mid-day meal program in Bangalore by feeding 1500 children in 5 schools.
-At that time there was no State run school meal program in Karnataka.
+In June 2000, we started our mid-day meal programme in Bangalore by feeding 1500 children in 5 schools.
+At that time there was no State run school meal programme in Karnataka.
 Within a few short weeks we had received hundreds of requests from teachers who expressed the dire need of such a scheme.

 In November 28, 2001 the Supreme Court of India passed an order which mandated that: "Cooked mid-day meal is to be provided in all the government and government-aided primary schools in all the states."
 Akshaya Patra was called in to give testimonies to the Supreme Court in order to implement the mandate.